handsontable/handsontable/docs/content/guides/accessibility/accessibility.md

 Ensuring a high level of accessibility by default, Handsontable's built-in features include:

-- Intuitive [keyboard navigation](@/guides/navigation/keyboard-navigation.md) that lets you access any feature without using a mouse.
+- Intuitive [keyboard navigation](@/guides/navigation/keyboard-navigation.md) that lets you access any feature without using a mouse,
-- Transparent HTML structure following best accessibility practices.
+- Transparent HTML structure following best accessibility practices,
-- [WAI-ARIA](#wai-aria-roles) roles and attributes that complement HTML where needed.
+- [WAI-ARIA](#wai-aria-roles) roles and attributes that complement HTML where needed,
-- Support for the most popular [screen readers](#supported-screen-readers).
+- Support for the most popular [screen readers](#supported-screen-readers),
-- Compliance with the most important accessibility [standards and regulations](#accessibility-compliance).
+- Compliance with the most important accessibility [standards and regulations](#accessibility-compliance),
 - A set of configurable [accessibility options](#accessibility-configuration).

 That said, there's no universal accessibility standard for spreadsheets, and such standards for data grids are incomplete.
 Also, the number of Handsontable's